KevinMaciasA/currency-converter/README.md

 ## Getting Started

-Before everything, follow these steps to clone the repository.
+Before proceeding, follow these steps to clone the repository.

 1. Ensure you have Java Development Kit (JDK) installed on your system.
 You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html).